SOIL-STRUCTURE INTERACTION - 2022/3

 Module code: ENGM048

 Geotechnical engineers and structural engineers tend to approach soil-structure interaction problems quite differently.
 On the one hand, geotechnical engineers take great care over the representation of the soil, but then often assume the structure to be either perfectly flexible or perfectly rigid.
 Structural engineers, on the other hand, may spend a great deal of time ensuring the structure is modelled as realistically as possible, but then often assume that the supporting soil behaves like a bed of linear elastic springs.
-For routine design, either approach may be sufficiently accurate – and, in any event, it may be difficult to justify the cost of more rigorous modelling.
+For routine design, either approach may be sufficiently accurate – and it may be difficult to justify the cost of more rigorous modelling.

 When the situation demands, it will be necessary to create models that take into account the real behaviour of both soil and structure, and this module will provide you with some of the tools for doing this.
 A range of soil-structure interaction models and solution methods will be covered, ranging from the simple to the complex.
 At the conclusion of the module, you will be in a better position to judge what level of model may be appropriate for a given situation, and what information will be required in order to set up the analysis.
 In addition, you should be able to evaluate the analysis output with a clearer understanding of the strengths and limitations of the chosen representation.